Tooth decay is amongst the most common diseases to affect the human race.

 Most common is a filling.

 A filling is a form of dental restoration, that uses metals or composite materials to fill restore the shape and function of a tooth damaged by decay.

 Quite often the dentist will need to take an x-ray to assess the extent of the decay and the cavity in the tooth.
-Larger fillings like this will normally require an anesthetic injection to numb the tooth area whilst the dentist removes the decay and restores the tooth surface.
+Larger fillings like this will normally require an anaesthetic injection to numb the tooth area whilst the dentist removes the decay and restores the tooth surface.

-With the most minor of decay and the occurrence of a small cavity, it might well be possible to place a small filling without any numbing agent, because the area to be treated, the enamel, has no nerves in it.
+With the most minor of decay and the occurrence of a small cavity, it might well be possible to place a small filling without any numbing agent, because the area to be treated, the enamel has no nerves in it.

-Fillings are a straightforward process, completed in the dentists chair and take about 10-15 minutes to complete (for a small one).
+Fillings are a straightforward process, completed in the dentist’s chair and take about 10-15 minutes to complete (for a small one).

 Where the decay is severe and infection inside the tooth exists, it might well be necessary to undergo root canal treatment, which is a more complex procedure to save the natural tooth.
-This removes the infection from the nerve containing part of the tooth (the pulp) and places a filling there to prevent bacteria getting back in later on.
+This removes the infection from the nerve containing part of the tooth (the pulp) and places a filling there to prevent bacteria from getting back in later on.
 A relatively routine treatment, the effects of this are greater and to ensure success and long term reliability, a new, artificial crown may well be required.

 Where the diagnosis is too late to save the tooth, extraction is the other option available.
-Dentists will resort to this as a last choice and will do all they can to save the tooth.
+Dentists will resort to this as the last choice and will do all they can to save the tooth.